 The question: when is the best time to visit Belize has no fixed answer.

-The reason is because it is always a great time to visit Belize, although everyone does search for different opportunities when choosing an ideal vacation time.
-For example, there is no best time of the year to visit Belize for scuba diving (although some people prefer the calmer waters during summertime) but if you seek to go diving with Whale Sharks, this can only be done from March to June.
+The reason is because it is always a great time to visit Belize.
+However, due to weather or timing preferences, there are a few considerations to keep in mind.
+For example, there isn’t a best time of the year to visit Belize for scuba diving – although some people prefer the calmer waters during summertime – but if you seek to go diving with Whale Sharks, this can only be done in Placencia in March to June.

-There are a few major factors that contribute to having a more enjoyable vacation in Belize – good weather, fun activities such as festivals and events and either choosing to mingle with the crowds during high season or taking advantage of off-peak rates during the low season.
+There are also other major factors that contribute to having a more enjoyable vacation in Belize, such as good weather, fun activities such as festivals and events and either choosing to mingle with the crowds during high season or taking advantage of off-peak rates during the low season.

 High Season and Low Season